ibm-cloud-docs/dns-svcs/glb.md

 * If a hostname is provided as an origin in a pool, it can be an A, AAAA, or CNAME resource record, as well as another load balancer.
 However, you might see slower performance when resolving long CNAME chains or load balancers.

 You must update your VPC security group to allow traffic from the health monitoring subnet.
 See [Security groups](#security-groups-glb) for more information.
-{:important}
+{: important}

 To create an origin pool, follow these steps:

 1. From the {{site.data.keyword.dns_short}} navigation menu, click **Global load balancers**, then select the **Origin pools** tab.
 1. Click **Create origin pool**.
 Pools are enabled by default.

     Disabling a pool causes any load balancer that uses it to fail over to the next pool, if any.
 Disabled pools do not receive traffic.
     {: note}
 1. Enter a **Name** for the pool.
 Only alphanumeric characters, hyphens, and underscores are allowed.
 1. Optionally, enter a **Description** for the origin pool.
 1. Enable **Origins** to add to the list of origins within this pool.